 Background

 Canada’s food and produce industry is a diversified one, ranging from large retailers to small firms producing goods for local markets.
-All collectively face the challenge of reducing the impact of plastics packaging on our shared environment.
-The development of industry-guiding packaging decision making tools provides both strategic and tactical resources to make the most sustainable packaging choices given the current and emerging packaging technologies and the state of waste management and recycling systems in Canada.
+All face the challenge of reducing the impact of packaging on our shared environment.
+The development of industry-guiding packaging decision making tools provides resources to make the most sustainable packaging choices given the current and emerging packaging technologies and the state of waste management systems in Canada.

 Spearheaded by Canada’s Produce Industry

 Since 2019, the Canadian Produce Marketing Association’s Packaging Working Group has been leading efforts to advance the adoption of sustainable packaging options for Canada’s produce industry.
 Thru a combination of information products, industry seminars and ongoing efforts to share industry best practices, the CPMA’s Packaging Working Group has helped shape the conversation around sustainable packaging for fresh produce.
-Building on this work, the CPMA’s Packaging Working Group identified the need for packaging decision-making tools to further assist the produce industry in their pursuits for sustainable packaging solutions.
+The CPMA’s Packaging Working Group identified the need for packaging decision-making tools to support the produce industry in their pursuits for sustainable packaging solutions.
 This Guide is the response to this need.

-The development of this Guide is supported by Agriculture & Agrifood Canada thru the Canadian Agricultural Strategic Priorities Program.
-The Canadian Agricultural Strategic Priorities Program (CASPP) supports the Canadian agricultural sector’s participation in the Government of Canada’s growth and policy objectives, by investing in the sector’s design, development and implementation of tools and strategies to respond to and seize opportunities created by these objectives.
+The development of this Guide is supported by Agriculture & Agri-food Canada thru the Canadian Agricultural Strategic Priorities Program (CASPP).
+The Program supports the Canadian agricultural sector’s participation in the Government of Canada’s growth and policy objectives by investing in the sector’s design, development and implementation of tools and strategies to respond to and seize opportunities created by these objectives.

-In the case of this Guide, the benefits to the Canadian agriculture, agri-food and agri-products sector includes increasing environmental sustainability, strategic planning and capacity building, and helping address emerging issues.
+In the case of this Guide, the benefits to the Canadian agriculture, agri-food and agri-products sector includes increasing sustainability, supporting strategic planning and capacity building, and helping address emerging packaging-related issues.

 Sustainable packaging challenges are not unique to Canada’s fresh produce sector.
-Many sectors across the Canadian economy face similar challenges in identifying and adopting sustainable packaging solutions.
+Many sectors face similar challenges in identifying and adopting sustainable packaging solutions.
 Consequently, the CPMA’s packaging working group reached out to key food-sector partners, notably Food and Beverage Canada, who supports this work thru their members.

 In addition, leading plastics sector stakeholders such as the Canada Plastics Pact, and industry leading consultancies such as PAC Global provide strategic advice and support in regards to the current state of the plastics ecosystem in Canada.